jerry-ye-xu/jerry-ye-xu.github.io/about.md

 ---

 <p class="message">
   Hey there!
 Welcome to my website.
-I blog about statistics and computer science here, and write about other things on [Medium](https://medium.com/@jerry_ye_xu)
+I blog about statistics and computer science here, and write about other things on <a href="https://medium.com/@jerry_ye_xu">Medium</a>.
 </p>

 ### Hello!